 Honesty = reliability

 Society is built on trust.
 We go to stores expecting clerks to give us the true prices of merchandise.
 We believe food is okay to eat when there’s an expiration date listed by a reliable company.
 Trustworthy communities allow people to work together, communicate effectively and openly engage with “the other.”
-Building trust by separating fact from fiction is especially important today when communities may be wary about receiving the coronavirus vaccine.
+Building trust by separating fact from fiction is especially important in a post-pandemic era, when communities were and still may be wary about receiving vaccines.
 This shows how if honesty weren’t a basic tenet of society, whole chunks of our social fabric would crumble.
 Look no further than the Flint water crisis in Michigan as an example of dishonesty posing health risks to society; thousands of people were lied to about the unhealthy, lead-ridden state of their water, and many got sick as a result.
 This also applies on an individual level; lying kills relationships, where honesty protects integrity.
 Bearing this in mind, honesty is the best policy – it is also the necessary one.

 Other Policies are Better